lufinkey/BrowserCommand/README.md

 ## Security

 If usernames are specified in the **allowUsers** property of the [config file](#config), the server generates key files in the home directories of each of the allowed users, readable only by that user.
-When the cli sends messages to the server, it reads that key file and uses it to authenticate with the server.
+When the cli sends messages to the server, it needs to read that key file authenticate it with the server.
 The server must be run as *root* in order to be able to generate the key files.